 Gerhard Pries, EMIIF IC Member

-Founder & CEO at Sarona
+Founder & Board Chair at Sarona

 Gerhard is the founder and leader of the Sarona team, overseeing all aspects of the business, today and into the future.
 He believes passionately that thoughtful and caring private business must lead the development of vibrant and healthy economies that deliver prosperity for all.
 As a visionary impact investing leader for over 25 years, Gerhard has been a founder and/or director of MicroVest Capital Management, MEDA Investments Inc, Grand Challenges Canada and ImpactAssets, among others.
 He began his career in the mid-market advisory practice of PricewaterhouseCoopers, with formative experiences in international development finance.
 Today, Gerhard is a sought-after speaker and advisor, addressing topics of economic growth and development, and private-public collaboration to build healthy new economies.